gltf-rs/gltf/README.md

 ### Future Goals

- * Able to be built with a stable toolchain
+ * Ability to be compilied with the latest stable toolchain
- * Conforms fully to the [specification](https://github.com/KhronosGroup/glTF/blob/master/specification/README.md#techniques)
+ * Full conformance to the [specification](https://github.com/KhronosGroup/glTF/blob/master/specification/README.md#techniques)
- * Type-safe constants where `GLenum`s are currently provided
+ * Replace untyped `GLenum` identifiers with equivalent type-safe constants